Amy Khor: Political career

 Khor entered politics when she contested as part of a five-member People's Action Party (PAP) team in the 2001 general election in Hong Kah GRC.
 The PAP team won with 79.74% of the vote against the Singapore Democratic Party, and Khor thus became a Member of Parliament representing the Hong Kah North ward of Hong Kah GRC.
 On 12 August 2004, she was appointed Mayor of the South West District and held this position until 26 May 2014.

 During the 2006 general election, Khor joined a five-member PAP team contesting in Hong Kah GRC again and they won by an uncontested walkover this time.
 On 30 May 2006, she was appointed Senior Parliamentary Secretary at the Ministry of the Environment and Water Resources.
 On 1 April 2007, she was appointed Deputy Government Whip and held this position until 30 September 2015.
 On 1 November 2010, she was promoted from Senior Parliamentary Secretary to Minister of State at the Ministry of the Environment and Water Resources.

-In the 2011 general election, Khor contested as a solo PAP candidate in the newly formed Hong Kah North Single Member Constituency (SMC) and won with 70.61% of the vote against the Singapore People's Party's Sin Kek Tong.
+In the 2011 general election, Khor contested as a solo PAP candidate in the newly formed Hong Kah North SMC and won with 70.61% of the vote against the Singapore People's Party's Sin Kek Tong.
 She was appointed Minister of State at the Ministry of Health on 21 May 2011 and given an additional appointment as Minister of State at the Ministry of Manpower on 1 August 2012.
 On 1 September 2013, Khor was promoted to Senior Minister of State.

-During the 2015 general election, Khor retained her parliamentary seat in Hong Kah SMC after winning 74.76% of the vote against the Singapore People's Party's Ravi Philemon.
+During the 2015 general election, Khor retained her parliamentary seat in Hong Kah North SMC after winning 74.76% of the vote against the Singapore People's Party's Ravi Philemon.
 After the election, she became Senior Minister of State at the Ministry of the Environment and Water Resources and Ministry of Health.

-In the 2020 general election, Khor retained her parliamentary seat in Hong Kah SMC after winning 60.99% of the vote against the Progress Singapore Party's Gigene Wong.
+In the 2020 general election, Khor retained her parliamentary seat in Hong Kah North SMC after winning 60.99% of the vote against the Progress Singapore Party's Gigene Wong.
 On 27 July 2020, she was appointed Senior Minister of State at the Ministry of Transport and Ministry of Sustainability and the Environment.

+In April 2025, Khor announced that she would step down at the 2025 general election and retire from politics.

 Personal life

-Khor is a Christian and she is married with three children.
+Khor has preaxial (radial) polydactyly (growth of extra thumbs) on both hands.
+She is a Christian and is married with three children.